guhilling/cdi-test/README.md

 ## Main features:

-* Plain cdi test, no classpath magic.
-* Fast because the CDI-Container is started only once for the whole Test-Scenario.
+* Fast because the CDI-Container is started only once for the whole scenario.
 * Well tested.
-* Supports Mocks and Test-Replacements for CDI Beans.
-These can be activated in each individual Test Class.
+* Supports mocks and test alternatives for CDI beans.
+These can be activated per test class.
 * Support for some ejb features to test jee application components:
     * Inject EntityManager via ``@Inject`` or ``@PersistenceContext``
     * Injection of Stateless Beans